sumittiwari022/resume/README.md

 Goal:-
 To work in an industrial environment and make best use of my skills

+EXPERIENCE:
+1) To The New PVT LTD.
+   DevOps Engineer (Sept 2021 - Present)

 EDUCATION:
 1)	Swami Rama Himalayan University, Dehradun
     Bachelor of Technology (Computer Science & Engineering) [2017 – 2021]